nystudio107/craft-seomatic/docs/docs/what-it-does.md

 - XML sitemaps and robots.txt are served, taking care to prevent indexing for non-production environments.
 - Front-end and control panel page titles include emoji to visually identify non-production environments.
 - HTTP response headers are added to front-end and control panel URLs.
-- An SEOmatic section is included when Craft’s debug toolbar is enabled.
+- An SEOmatic panel is included when Craft’s [debug toolbar](./advanced.md#debug-toolbar) is enabled.
 - Page titles are prepended with 🚧 to indicate non-production environments.

 ## Leveraging the Content Model